 This post first appeared in the Malaysian Writers Community Facebook Group and is written by Malaysian writer, Hanna Alkaf.

-A quick introduction: Hanna recently wrote her first Young Adult novel, The Weight of Our Sky, which was well received locally and internationally.
+A quick introduction: Hanna recently wrote her first Young Adult novel, The Weight of Our Sky (affiliate link), which was well received locally and internationally.
 Her book is about a girl who is diagnosed with OCD and is set during the racial riots of 1969.

 With the book published by New York based Simon & Schuster, Hanna is set to release her next book, The Girl & The Ghost, in 2020.
 It’ll be published by HarperCollins.